 If you have questions about the vaccine, consider speaking with one of our phone nurses or messaging your child's doctor over the portal.

 For detailed answers to questions, see also these useful links:

-During this pandemic, we are striving to meet the needs of our sick patients while maximizing the safety of our well patients.
-As such, we have made the following changes to our practice:
+We strive to meet the needs of our sick patients while maximizing the safety of our well patients.
+As such, the following changes to our practice are in place: